open-opportunity/knowledge/basics/ethics/valid-sound-offering.md

 Many beliefs that we hold are not valid - even if only as much as it is reasonable to assert that they are ***not yet*** valid.
 It is next to impossible to question and verify each and every belief that we have; we are rarely even conscious of our core values.

-When creating, selecting, or delivering a ***Service` - we should seek out  and prefer ideas that are:
+When creating, selecting, or delivering a `Service` - we should seek out and prefer ideas that are:

 * validated by research
 * are supported by peer review
 * are longitudinally valid

+## Sound Ideas
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMzczNjU3NTAsLTQ1MTc5Mzk1MCwtMT
-gzNTI3MjY3OV19
+eyJoaXN0b3J5IjpbNzgzMzEwNDQ5LC00NTE3OTM5NTAsLTE4Mz
+UyNzI2NzldfQ==
 -->